ontio/documentation/dev-website-docs/docs-en/Cyano/dApi/00-overview.md

-DAPI is API for dApps on Ontology blockchain.
-This is an implementation of dAPI from [OEP-6](https://github.com/backslash47/OEPs/blob/oep-dapp-api/OEP-6/OEP-6.mediawiki) and [CEP1](https://github.com/ontio-cyano/CEPs/blob/master/CEP1.mediawiki)) communication protocol.
+DAPI is decentralized API for dApps on Ontology blockchain. dAPI is an implementation from [OEP-6](https://github.com/backslash47/OEPs/blob/oep-dapp-api/OEP-6/OEP-6.mediawiki) and [CEP1](https://github.com/ontio-cyano/CEPs/blob/master/CEP1.mediawiki)) communication protocol.

 It is necessary to have installed suitable **dAPI provider** .
 Reference implementation is [Cyano Wallet of Chrome](https://github.com/OntologyCommunityDevelopers/cyano-wallet) and [cyano-android](https://github.com/ontio-cyano/cyano-android).